 Logic is a structured process of thinking.
-It means proven principles to guide your thinking which ensures valid and measurable results.
+It means proven principles to guide your thinking, enabling valid and measurable results.

 Theists believe in the existence of gods.
 And, the belief in God comes wrapped in religious mythology and superstition.
 To believe in a god or gods, one must accept all the particular religious trappings.